byui-cse/cse251-course/week04/prepare.md

 The results should have been 3,000,000 but it calculated a value of 2,252,529.
 In fact, each time that the program is run, it displays a different results.

-This is a race condition where the statement `data[0] += 1` is actually multiple CPU instructions where the thread can be suppended after any of them.
+This is a race condition where the statement `data[0] += 1` is actually multiple CPU instructions where the thread can be suspended after any of them.

 Also, the above example shows an important principal of code testing.
 Just because it works for a small test doesn't mean it works for large tests.